 We have teamed up with HealthUnlocked to provide a safe and secure forum for you to share your experiences of epilepsy with others.
-To join just click on the icon below:
+Click below to join!

 Epilepsy is a common condition that affects approximately one in 103 people.
 It is usually diagnosed in childhood and in people over the age of 65, but it can affect any one.

 The only visible symptom of epilepsy is recurrent seizures, and these are caused by too much electrical activity in groups of neurons in the brain.
-The behaviour that a person displays during a seizure depends upon the area of their brain that is affected.
+How a person behaves during a seizure will depend upon the area of their brain that is affected.
 Click here for some background information about how seizures arise.

-There are three main types of seizure: primary generalised, focal and secondary generalised.
-Primary generalised seizures involve the entire brain, whilst focal seizures affect a specific region.
-Secondary generalised seizures begin in one part of the brain and then spread throughout the whole of it.
-You can read about the different types of generalised and focal seizure in our information leaflet entitled ‘What is epilepsy?’.
+There are two main types of seizure – generalised and focal.
+Generalised seizures involve large areas on both sides of the brain, whilst focal seizures affect a specific region.
+You can read about the different types of generalised and focal seizure in our information leaflet entitled ‘What is epilepsy?’

-This is just one project from our research portfolio, which includes studies into many different aspects of epilepsy.
+This is just one of many projects in our research portfolio, which includes studies into many different aspects of epilepsy.
 To view the full portfolio click here.